3083156185/ETETMO/README.md

 # ETETMO
-End-to-End Intelligent Surveillance Framework of Airport Surface：Tracking Collaborative Specialty Vehicles and Aircraft
+ETETMO: An End-to-End Visual Intelligent Surveillance Framework for Robust Tracking of Moving Objects on the Airport Surface